renoise/xrnx/docs/guide/views.md

 -- 3. align child views via "margins" -> borders for nested views

 local dialog_title = "Hello World"
-local dialog_buttons = {"OK"}
+local dialog_buttons = { "OK" }

--- get some consts to let the dialog look like Renoises default views... local DEFAULT_MARGIN = renoise.ViewBuilder.DEFAULT_CONTROL_MARGIN
+-- fetch some consts to let the dialog look like Renoises default views... local DEFAULT_MARGIN = renoise.ViewBuilder.DEFAULT_CONTROL_MARGIN

--- start with a 'column' to stack other views vertically: local dialog_content = vb:column {
+-- start with a 'column' view, to stack other views vertically: local dialog_content = vb:column {
   -- set a border of DEFAULT_MARGIN around our main content margin = DEFAULT_MARGIN,

   -- and create another column to align our text in a different background vb:column {
-    -- background that is usually used for "groups" style = "group",
+    -- background style that is usually used for "groups" style = "group",
     -- add again some "borders" to make it more pretty margin = DEFAULT_MARGIN,